ese5160/final-project-a07g-a14g-t13-dreamcatcher/A07G_README.md

    The project shall use the SAMW25 microcontroller for processing, Wi-Fi communication, and interfacing with peripherals via I2C, SPI, UART and GPIO.

 - **HRS 02**:
    A **capacitive soil moisture sensor** shall measure soil water content with 1% resolution and ±3% accuracy.
 It shall communicate via I2C to trigger the water pump when soil moisture drops below 30%.
-We will be sensing the soil every 5 minutes to get most real time data.
+We will be sensing the soil every one minute to get most real time data.

 - **HRS 03**:
    A **DHT22 temperature and humidity sensor** shall monitor environmental conditions with ±0.5°C temperature accuracy (range: -20°C to 80°C) and ±2% humidity accuracy.
-Above 26°C, watering shall increase by 10% for every additional 5°C. This is sensor will use I2C for communication.
+Above 26°C, watering shall increase by 10% for every additional 5°C. This sensor shall use I2C for communication.

 - **HRS 04**:
    A **photodiode-based light sensor** shall measure light intensity (0–100,000 lux) with a sensitivity of ±2 lux.
-The sensor shall interface via ADC and provide data to recommend optimal plant placement, and also this will help use detect night and turn off moisture, NPK sensor and motion sensor to save power or user can override this using Web interface.
+The sensor shall interface via ADC and provide data to recommend optimal plant placement, and also this will help detect night and turn off moisture, NPK sensor and motion sensor to save power or user can override this using Web interface.

 - **HRS 05**:
    A **soil NPK sensor** shall measure nitrogen, phosphorus, and potassium levels (0–1999 mg/kg) with ±5% accuracy.
-It shall operate via I2C and require a **12V boost converter** for operation.
-Help to keep track when our plant need the fertilizer and which one.
+It shall operate via I2C through a RS485 and require a **12V boost converter** for operation.
+It helps to keep track when our plant needs the fertilizer and which one.

 - **HRS 06**:
    A **DC water pump** (500 ml/min) shall be controlled via GPIO.
 The pump shall activate with a sensitivity of ±5% based on soil moisture levels and adjust flow based on environmental data, such as temperature and rainfall.
-We can control the timing for how long the pump going to water the plant and that will control the amount of water.
+We can control the timing for how long the pump is going to water the plant and that will control the amount of water.

 - **HRS 07**:
-   An **ultrasonic motion sensor** shall detect movement within a range of 50 centimeter and a sensitivity of ±0.3 +1% cm.
+   A **PIR based motion sensor** shall detect movement within a range of 50 centimeters and a sensitivity of ±0.3 +1% cm.
 It shall trigger a **buzzer or deterrent system** via GPIO for 5 seconds upon detecting motion.
-And operates on the voltage logic of 2.4 V ~ 5.5V and communicate via UART.
+It operates on the voltage logic of 2.4 V ~ 5.5V and communicates via UART.

 - **HRS 08 (Optional)**:
    A **GPS module (Neo-6M)** shall log plant location with ±2.5m accuracy via UART.
 The GPS data shall be used to fetch weather information, enabling smarter watering decisions (e.g., no watering if rain is predicted).